 FOUNDATIONS 111 AND 112

 All entering freshmen will take Foundations 111 and 112 in their first two semesters.
-The fall semester Foundations 111 course is designed to equip students with foundational skills in academic inquiry, analysis, argument, critical thinking and discussion, and expression of ideas.
+The fall semester Foundations 111 course is designed to equip students with foundational skills in critical thinking, which entails analytical reading, writing, and arguing, and discussion and expression of ideas.
 Students will cultivate these skills while exploring a set of significant works from literature, philosophy, religion, the natural and social sciences, and the fine arts.
 The course materials will be historically organized and will engage issues within a theme of perennial or pressing concern.
 The spring semester Foundations 112 course is designed to reinforce the skill development from Foundations 111, but the work will be done in modestly interdisciplinary courses engaging a variety of topics.

 Students will develop essential proficiencies in writing, mathematics, a world language, and wellness.
 To develop basic writing and quantitative proficiencies, students will complete the freshman composition and math requirements.
 Students will also demonstrate an essential proficiency in a world language, enabling them to communicate at an intermediate level in a second language and explore the culture of that language.
 Finally, students will obtain an essential proficiency in wellness by exploring the relationships between physical activity, nutrition, and health and fitness.